 12. Your details will be retained by NBCS and the individual counsellor to ensure the counselling services run smoothly.
 These details are kept securely and not shared with any third party.

-13. Text messages will be retained for the duration of the work together after which they will be deleted.
+13. Text messages will be retained for the duration of the work together.
 Emails will be retained for no longer than three years after which they will be destroyed securely.